Daniel-KM/Omeka-S-module-Mirador/README.md

 ```

+### Plugins

+Plugins add small features to the Mirador viewer.

+Some plugins require json options to work.
+Some plugins may not work with the
+integrated version of Mirador.
+Cross compatibility and options has not been
+checked, so add them one by one and only the needed ones.

+- [Drag-n-drop link]
+- [Crosslink]
+- [DBMDZ]: Plugins of the Digital Library / Munich Digitization Centre at the Bavarian State Library
+- [Metadata]
+- [UCD]: Plugins of the University College Dublin
+- [LDN]
+- [Jump-to-page]
+- [Disable-zoom]
+- [Ruler]
+- [Share workspace]
+- [Sync windows]

+To add and manage a new plugin automatically, fill the file `data/plugins/plugins.php`
+and the file `view/common/helper/mirador-plugins.phtml`.

 List of images in fullscreen
 ----------------------------

 The standard Mirador doesn’t allow to have the bottom sidebar (list of images)
 in fullscreen, so it’s hard to browse.
 It’s not a bug, it’s a [feature].
 To fix it without patching and recompilation, just run this replacement command
 from the root of the module: